lgraubner/eslint-config-graubnla/README.md

 [![npm](https://img.shields.io/npm/v/eslint-config-graubnla.svg)](https://www.npmjs.com/package/eslint-config-graubnla)

-This is basicly a fork of `eslint-config-airbnb` with some minor personal tweaks.
+This is basicly a fork of `eslint-config-airbnb` with some personal tweaks.

+**This config is using ESLint 2**

 ## Usage